 Above the midbrain lies the diencephalon, which includes two major brain regions: the thalamus and hypothalamus.
 The thalamus processes and integrates all sensory information going to the higher regions of the brain, while the hypothalamus is critical for homeostasis, the maintenance of the body`s internal environment.
 The hypothalamus influences nervous control of all internal organs and also serves as the master regulator of endocrine functions by its control over the pituitary gland via the hypophyseal-pituitary axis.

 The highest region of the brain is the cerebrum, which is divided into two almost symmetric cerebral hemispheres.
-The cerebrum includes both the cerebral cortex that is visible on the outside of the brain and several subcortical structures, including the basal nuclei and hippocampus.
-The cerebrum is responsible for conscious sensation and voluntary movement, as well as advanced functions such as thinking, learning, and emotion.
+The gray matter of the cerebrum is formed by neuronal cell bodies and includes both the cerebral cortex that is visible on the outside of the brain and several subcortical structures, including the basal nuclei and hippocampus.
+The white matter is formed by nerve fibers (myelinated axons of neurons) that lies deep to the cortex.
+The cerebrum is responsible for such processes as conscious sensation and voluntary movement, as well as advanced functions such as thinking, learning, and emotion.